 Please write a short report on your work, detailing how you solved each part of the coursework.
 Include all relevant code along with screenshots to demonstrate your solution.
-Make sure that your report shows examples of all the required simulation effects.
-Submit all of it electronically, as described on the web page.
+Make sure that your report shows examples of all the required simulation effects.Electronic submission through Moodle.
+Your report has to be in PDF format.
+Do not upload other document formats, such as Microsoft Word or Open Office.